zinzy/My-Digital-Garden/_notes/Colophon.md

 - This website is built in [Jekyll](https://jekyllrb.com/), a flat-file content management system I've been using for years.
 I like my familiarity with the platform, as well as the light-weight nature of flat-file systems.
 - I've taken [Maxime Vaillancourt](https://github.com/maximevaillancourt/digital-garden-jekyll-template) digital garden template for Jekyll as my starting point.
 I continue to change it on an almost daily basis.
 - The font you're looking at is whatever is native to your operating system.
-- There are a few [[2022-11-26-notes-on-my-web-mastery|things]] I use to keep things running smoothly
+- There are a few [[2022-11-26-notes-on-my-web-mastery|things]] I use to keep things running smoothly.

 ### Philosophical considerations
-- I believe in the idea of a singular personal website, containing details on personal and professional matters
+- I believe in the idea of a singular personal website, containing details on personal and professional matters.
-- I believe in thinking in public, and having it be an act of [[Anti-marketing]]
+- I believe in thinking in public, and having it be an act of [[Anti-marketing]].
+I work to make this a comfortable space where I feel no pressure to be smart, funny, insightful or anything else that I am not on a permanent basis.

 ### To do on this website
 - Proper case handling of note titles